-Software Engineering is an important aspect of technology and it brings significant changes as well as be a major factor in future developmental periods of the world.
-The department offers undergraduate degree program i.e., B.E (Software Engineering), which provides in-depth knowledge of the subject, wherein students candevelop all the skills regarding the design and implications of modern Software Engineering through integrated courses.
-The courses are revisedfrom time-to-time keeping in view ofthe software needs of the emerging market at national & international level.
+Software Engineering is an important aspect of technology and it brings significant changes as well as is a major factor in future developmental periods of the world.
+The department offers an undergraduate degree program i.e., B.E (Software Engineering), which provides in-depth knowledge of the subject, wherein students can develop all the skills regarding the design and implications of modern Software Engineering through integrated courses.
+The courses are revised from time-to-time keeping because of the software needs of the emerging market at the national & international levels.

 The department initially offers an undergraduate program.
-The courses of the program have been drawn from the curriculum guidelines of HEC/PEC and duly approved by the Academic Council of the university.
+The courses of the program have been drawn from the curriculum guidelines of HEC/ PEC and duly approved by the Academic Council of the University.